abhisheksr8/abhishek_repo/.github/pull_request_template.md

 ### Prerequisites

-- [x] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same update/change?
+- [x] Have you checked to ensure there aren't other open [Pull Requests](../../../pulls) for the same change?
 - [x] Added Screenshot / video / logs confirming solution to be working

 ### Current Behaviour